FirstTechCMS/FirstTechCMS/claw/ClawWriteUp.md

 The claw is a critical component of our FTC robot, as it directly enables us to score points.
 Since its sole function is to pick up and transport samples, we were able to design it with a singular focus on efficiency and precision.
 Every aspect of the claw was carefully optimized to ensure it performs this task flawlessly.

 ## Grabber Shape
-Several initial concepts were considered for the grabber’s shape, including:
+Several initial concepts were considered for the grabber’s shape, including pairs of:
-- Triangular prism
+- Triangular prisms
 - 3D frustums
-- Cone
+- Cones
 After evaluating these options, the 3D frustums were chosen as the optimal design.
 This choice allows the sample to snap into position while enabling gripping in two orientations.
 The cone permitted too much free rotation, reducing control, while the triangular prism could only pick up objects in a single orientation.

 ## Opening and Closing Mechanism